mynameiswilson/sbdm/_posts/2021-02-22-jcps-reopening-a-lot-of-communication-issues-coming-to-a-head.md

 ---
-title: "JCPS Reopening: A Lot of Communication Issues Coming to a Head"
+title: "JCPS Reopening: A Lot of Communication Issues Coming to a Head, No Vote In Sight Yet"
 layout: single
 date: '2021-02-22 23:30:00'
 categories: